Eagley Mills: No 2 Mill (Valley Mill)

 Built in 1881, it is a Grade II listed building.
 Originally built as a twist mill it was converted to a ring spinning mill in 1903.
 It is built of brick and cast iron in four storeys with a flat roof, 16 bays in length by 6 bays from front to back.
-It has a bell cupola in one corner and was originally steam powered, having an 800hp single cylinder engine by Hick Hargreaves.
+It has a bell cupola in one corner and was originally steam powered, having an 800hp single cylinder engine by Hick, Hargreaves & Co..

 In 2001 it was also converted to residential use and now houses 76 loft-style apartments on three main floors.
 Some lofts have waterside verandahs.

 No 1 Mill

 No 1 Mill, the largest of the group, was built in 1894 but has since been demolished.